lukeemhigh/kitty-sessionx/README.md

 - **Tab Management:**
   - **Switch Tabs:** Quickly focus on a tab by selecting its title.
   - **Launch New Tabs:** Open new tabs in a specified directory.
-When a non-directory input is provided, `zoxide` is automatically used to find the best matching directory for launching a new session.
+When a non-matching query is provided, `zoxide` is automatically called to find a matching directory for launching a new session, else a new session will be launched in your `${HOME}`
   - **Rename Tabs:** Easily update the title of active tabs.
   - **Close Tabs:** Remove tabs with a simple key binding.
 - **Preview Support:**
-  - Preview directories using file listings with `eza`.
+  - Preview directory contents with user-defined commands.
-  - Preview tab contents by retrieving the text output from `kitty`.
+  - Preview the contents of kitty tabs.

 ## Requirements